SysKitTeam/docs-point/docs/releases/cloud/point-2026-09-01-release-note.md

 * **Syskit Point AI is now available in Early Access.**
   * Syskit Point now uses AI to turn your governance data into faster answers and clearer priorities.
-  * Features that use large language models are off by default and must be enabled by a Syskit Point admin, while the new machine learning report is available to everyone with no setup.
+  * Features that use large language models are off by default and must be enabled by a Syskit Point admin, while the new machine learning-supported report is available to everyone with no setup.
   * [Explore what Syskit Point AI can do in this section.](../../ai-in-syskit-point/)

 ## Improvements & Bug Fixes